Updated: Nov 8, 2020

-The grains of carbon are exposed to extremely high temperatures to create cracks, nooks, and crannies in them so that the polluting particles can be easily captured.
+These grains are exposed to extremely high temperatures to create cracks, which capture the pollutant particles.

-Carbon’s structure allows it to adsorb those particles by integrating them in its molecular reticule, preventing even tiny pollutants from flying past the filter.
+Carbon’s structure allows it to adsorb the particles by integrating them into its shape, preventing even the smallest pollutants from passing through the filter.

 As a common membrane filter though, carbon active filters reach saturation after a certain amount of time (depending on their size and thickness) and must be replaced.

-PECO technology (Photo ElectroChemical Oxidation) is usually used in combination with a membrane filter, that cleans the airflow before it reaches the PECO chamber, hence introducing all the issues that this kind of filter brings along with it.
+PECO technology (Photo ElectroChemical Oxidation) is usually used in combination with a membrane filter, which cleans the airflow before it reaches the PECO chamber, hence introducing all of the issues that this kind of filter brings with it.

-Once the air flows through the membrane, it enters the PECO filter, where the remaining pollutants are oxidized and destroyed by UV lights.
+Once the air flows through the membrane, it enters the PECO filter, where the remaining pollutants are oxidised and destroyed by UV light.

-RNA/DNA virus, fumes, and volatile compounds typical of a household can be completely wiped out.
-Thicker particles (smoke, dust, pollen), however, are just blocked by the membrane filter and not captured.
+RNA/DNA virus, fumes, and volatile organic compounds (VOCs) found in a typical household can be completely destroyed.
+However thicker particles (smoke, dust, pollen), are merely blocked by the membrane filter and not captured.

-Depending on the kind of UV, a PECO filter may release, due to oxidation, traces of ozone.
+Depending on the kind of UV light, a PECO filter may release traces of ozone due to oxidation.

-Furthermore, the PECO filter must be entirely replaced once every 3 months to ensure your full protection.
+Furthermore, the PECO filter must be entirely replaced once every 3 months to ensure full protection.

-Scrubbers are a large family of filters, used mostly in industrial environments to remove waste products.
+Scrubbers are a large family of filters that are mostly used in industrial environments to remove waste products.

-● Wet scrubbers, requiring contact between the pollutants and the scrubbing solution (pure water or solutions of reagents).
+● Wet scrubbers - which require contact between the pollutants and the scrubbing solution (pure water or solutions of reagents).

-Both methods present further complications concerning the disposal of the burn products or the polluted liquid.
+Both methods present further complications concerning the disposal of the combusted products or polluted liquid.

-U-Earth technology is very simple: a population of bacteria lives on the inside walls of the filter and kept moisturized by a constant water flow, that feeds them the pollutants in the air, attracted by a difference of potential created by the bacterial colony itself.
+U-Earth's technology is very simple - a population of bacteria live on the inside walls of the filter (a bioreactor) and are kept moisturised by a constant water flow, which feeds them the pollutants in the air that have been attracted by molecular electrical charge attraction.

 This technology allows a flow of clean air since all the particles in contact with the colony have either been digested or washed away by the water flow.

-Wastewater can then be easily disposed of, while periodically new bacteria need to be inserted into the filter (roughly once a month), granting an ever-thriving colony.
+Wastewater can then be easily disposed of, while new bacteria need to be added into the bioreactor every thirty days in order to allow an ever-thriving colony to prosper.

-As you can see, all most used filters have a lifespan, during which their performances tend to decrease, so the right step is to choose one that grants you full safety even when not operating at its maximum capacity.
+As you can see, almost all filters have a lifespan, during which performance tends to decrease, so the right step is to choose one that grants you full safety even when not operating at its maximum capacity.